- Tips & Tricks

 If you have multiple themes installed, you might have noticed that in the Appearance Settings window they all have the name 'Windows Aero'.

 In order to change this and see their real name, you have to install a small application that will auto-rename each theme.
-The software application name is VistaDeskHack 1.1 and it can be downloaded from RapidShare.
-Alternatively, you can download it directly from our site.
+The software application name is VistaDeskHack 1.1.
+You can download it directly from our site.
 You will find it at the bottom of this page.

 Download and extract the archive.
 Open it, right click on the DeskHack_Install.cmd file and select 'Run as administrator'.